• Skip to primary navigation

 Why You'll Love These Cookies

 • If you're an apple pie lover, these are for you.
 For real.
 I'm not exaggerating when I say these taste like you're eating a slice of apple pie and I'm also not exaggerating about how melt-in-your-mouth SOFT these are.
+While I also love soft apple cinnamon oatmeal cookies, this recipe yields more of a chewy chocolate chip style cookie.

 • The white chocolate chips are the perfect addition here.
 It goes without saying that you can leave them out, if you're somehow not a fan of white chocolate.
-You can also decrease to ½ cup if you'd like.
+You can also decrease to ยฝ cup if you'd like.

 • These are all ingredients that you likely already have on hand.
 It's also a naturally eggless recipe - the applesauce does all that work for us here!